netdata/go.d.plugin/modules/nginxvts/README.md

 ## Metrics

-All metrics have "nginx." prefix.
+All metrics have "nginxvts." prefix.

 | Metric                 | Scope  |                            Dimensions                            |     Units     |
 |------------------------|:------:|:----------------------------------------------------------------:|:-------------:|